The Legend of the Legendary Heroes: Video game

-Legendary Saga, a PSP game that is faithfully based on the first 3 novels was released on February 18, 2010 in Japan.
+Legendary Saga, a PSP game that is based on the first three novels was released on February 18, 2010 in Japan.

 Anime

-In January 2010, it was announced an anime adaption of the series.
-The series was adapted into a 24-episode run by studio Zexcs, directed by Itsuro Kawasaki, with the music composed by Miyu Nakamura, and animation character designs by Noriko Shimazawa.
-The anime started broadcast on TV Tokyo on July 1, 2010, followed by TV Osaka, TV Aichi and AT-X. The first Blu-ray and DVD of the anime was released on October 22, 2010.
+In January 2010, an anime adaption of the series was announced.
+The series was adapted into a 24-episode produced by Zexcs and directed by Itsuro Kawasaki, with Miyu Nakamura composing the music, Kiyoko Yoshimura writing the scripts, and Noriko Shimazawa handling animation character designs.
+The anime started broadcast on TV Tokyo on July 1, followed by TV Osaka, TV Aichi and AT-X. It ended on December 16.
+The first Blu-ray and DVD of the anime was released on October 22, and the eleventh and last on August 24, 2011.

 For episodes 1 to 12, the opening and ending theme singles are "Lament: Joy Soon" (LAMENT～やがて喜びを～"LAMENT ~Yagate Yorokobi wo~") performed by Aira Yuhki, produced by Lantis and released on July 21, 2010 with catalog number LACM-4732, and "Truth Of My Destiny" performed by Ceui, produced by Lantis and released on August 11, 2010 with catalog number LACM-4734, respectively.
 "Lament: Joy Soon" peak ranked 64th on Oricon singles charts, and was an Oricon "Pick" on their 2010 Anime Theme Songs/Summer editorial.
 "Truth Of My Destiny" peak ranked 75th on Oricon singles charts.